 If you’re thinking about straightening your teeth, there are several options available.
-So many, in fact, that it can seem a bit overwhelming deciding which option is right for you.
+So many, in fact, that it can seem a bit overwhelming to decide which option is right for you.
 At Markham Orthodontics in Sacramento, CA, we offer a wide range of options, including traditional metal braces, clear braces, and Invisalign®.
-One of the most common questions we hear involve the differences between clear braces and Invisalign.
+One of the most common questions we hear involves the differences between clear braces and Invisalign.
 Today, Dr. David Markham will explore the similarities and differences between these two orthodontic treatments.

 About Clear Braces

 Clear braces are quite similar to conventional metal braces – with one major difference: The brackets are clear ceramic and the wires are tooth-colored.
 This gives patients the opportunity to straighten their smiles a little more discreetly.

 Unlike metal and clear braces, Invisalign doesn’t use brackets, wires, or bands at all.
 This system straightens the smile with clear, removable, plastic trays.
 During treatment, patients will be given several sets of aligners, which they will switch out every two weeks to achieve the desired results.

 What’s the Difference between Clear Braces and Invisalign?

 Now that we’ve had a brief review of both clear braces and Invisalign, let’s look at a few key differences between the two.

 If you want to forego metal braces for a more aesthetically pleasing look, then Invisalign is probably your best option.
 While clear braces are certainly less noticeable compared to their metal counterparts, Invisalign is virtually invisible to others.